 One neat thing about the Burst Pro is that their honeycomb design isn’t an open-air design.
 Instead, there is a thin shell over the open spaces.
 Roccat uses this as a way to incorporate RGB lighting.
 It can also help keep the mouse cleaner over time.

 The Burst Pro utilizes optical instead of mechanical switches, the Titan Switch Optical rated to last for 100 million clicks.
 Despite the low price, it may last for a very long time, even with frequent use.
 It boasts a light and flexible cable too.

-The mouse is a little too big for people with small hands.
 If you have particularly small hands, it might be better to look elsewhere.

 - Weight: 67 grams

 The Glorious Model O is an excellent mouse with a classic honeycomb design.
 According to Glorious, the design can help keep your hands cool while you play.
 It makes gaming more comfortable, especially since you can’t remove your hand from your mouse as frequently as you can in other applications.

 This mouse offers a little something for everyone.
 It has a couple of side buttons that you can program to customize the mouse for your purposes.
 It’s also rated for 20 million clicks, promising longevity.